wkurzius/textbook-notes/calc-for-ap-larson/3-3-the-first-derivative-test.md

 ## The First Derivative Test

-The above process leads to a nice side effect: determining whether critical points are maxima or minima.
+The above process leads to a nice side effect: you can quickly spot whether a critical point is a maximum or a minimum.
 If consecutive intervals switch from increasing to decreasing, then you have a relative maximum.
 It's a minimum when going from decreasing to increasing.

 Just watch for situations where part of the domain is missing.
 For $f(x)=\frac{1}{x^2}$, you end up with a table like this.